OSU-ELM/assignment1/bio.md

 mid-2013 when I moved back to the United States.

 During my free time I enjoy travelling, hiking, and watching movies.
+I also enjoy jogging and fencing, although due to school and work haven' been able to as often as I would like recently.

 PROGRAMMING BACKGROUND:
 I actually first started programming when I began the OSU post-bacc